Olyna/shp2postgis/README.md

 Module clipImageByCoordinates creates an object, which consists only of the full-path in which one or more raster files are located.
 Allows the user to clip area of ​​interest from a selected raster image, by entering the corresponding geographical coordinates.
 The coordinates could be user-selected and represent any area of ​​the image, or they can be derived from the function quadrants_coords(), which returns the geographical coordinates of an image's quadrants.
 Clipped images are not saved by default, however, clipped image can be saved (optionally).
 Output image is saved with .tif format, in the same folder with the original image, preserving the original filename, with the suffix 'clipped'.
 Also, retains metadata and has suitable geo-reference.

 The functions pred2db allow you to create a new database, or connect to an existing database in order to create a new table and import data, or import data into an existing table.

+## Running the tests
+# Libs used
+'''
+import os
+import rasterio
+from osgeo import ogr
+import time
+from joblib import Parallel, delayed import sys from clipImageByCoordinates import *
+'''